This page is part of our blog and is all about mortar mixes for home improvement and construction projects.

 For blocks below DPC, 4.5 parts soft sand, 1 part cement and 1 part lime or 4 parts soft sand and 1 part cement

-For chimney repointing the best mix will depend on how exposed the chimney is and it’s location.
+For chimney repointing to a modern home, the best mix will depend on how exposed the chimney is and it’s location.
 For chimneys in wind swept rainy parts of the country use a mix of 3 parts soft sand and 1 part cement.
-For softer, older or more permeable bricks, 4 parts sand, 1 part cement and 1 part lime can be used.
+For softer or more permeable bricks, 4 parts sand, half part cement and 1 part lime can be used.
 Plasticiser is optional.

 Chimney flaunching will receive a lot of rainfall so the mix should be strong, this prevents it washing out.
 Because flaunching is laid several inches thick, add sharp sand to the mix to avoid cracking during the drying process.
 2 or 3 parts soft sand 1 part sharp sand, 1 cement and half-part lime is optional.

 1 part soft sand, 2 parts sharp sand, 1 cement, half part lime is optional.

 For older period homes, a lime-based should be used instead of cement.